JoshuaTwigg/JoshuaTwigg/README.md

 taught myself how to play various instruments, music production and song writing for personal projects. programming, amongst others and I am eager to learn more in these fields I am interested in philosophy and keen for new experiences</p>

-- 🔭 I’m currently working on University Group projects [project name A](project name A) love to collaborate on repos.I am usually undertaking music projects:guitar::musical_score::studio_microphone:
+- 🔭 I’m usually working on my university degree, or personal coding and music projects to improve my skills :guitar::musical_score::studio_microphone:

 - 🌱 I’m currently learning **Java, React**,Ai <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">